Welcome to the NHL betting section of SportsBetListings.com, your ultimate sports betting resource.

 NHL Futures Betting

 NHL futures bets include any wagers where the outcome is decided over a long period of time.
 Some examples of NHL futures bets include which team will finish the season with the most points, which team will win a specific playoff series and of course which team will win the Stanley Cup.
-Wagering on which team will win the Stanley Cup is a very popular NHL futures bet and to learn more check out our Stanley Cup betting page.
+Wagering on which team will win the Stanley Cup is the most popular NHL futures bet by far.